okta/okta.github.io/_source/_posts/2017-06-21-what-the-heck-is-oauth.md

 {% img browser_spa_implicit_flow alt:"Browser Implicit Flow" width:"600" %}

 Federated identity was made famous by SAML 2.0, an OASIS Standard released on March 15, 2005.
 It's a large spec but the main two components are its authentication request protocol (aka Web SSO) and the way it packages identity attributes and signs them, called SAML assertions.
-Okta does this with its SSO chicklets.
+Okta does this with its SSO chiclets.
 We send a message, we sign the assertion, inside the assertion it says who the user is, and that it came from Okta.
-Slap on a digital signature on it and you're good to go.
+Slap a digital signature on it and you're good to go.

 ### SAML